-Greenhill Park is an expanding masterplanned Hamilton suburb that showcases high quality houses, streets and public spaces providing a new way of living.
-A mixture of lot and house sizes and typologies provide choices and value.
+Greenhill Park is a new Hamilton suburb that will showcase high quality houses, streets and public spaces providing a new way of living.
+A mixture of lot and house sizes and typologies will be developed to provide choices and value.